-Since this email would be smart, using individual data about the receiver that’s stored on HubSpot, the user would get multiple relevant pieces of content at the same time - as well as present an opportunity to get extra value for simply filling a form.
+Since this email would be smart, using individual data about the receiver that’s stored on HubSpot, the user would get multiple relevant pieces of content simultaneously and present an opportunity to get extra value for simply filling a form.
 Naturally, the user would feel they’re the ones benefiting from this and therefore their information is a bargain price to pay.
 However, do not forget that being too persistent can also make users unsubscribe from these communications.

 Is There Anything Else to Add?

 Yes.
 When it comes to lead generation, the options are limitless.
 And HubSpot CRM enables the creation of incredibly customised, sophisticated campaigns that streamline further sales processes.

 In other words, this piece is already lengthy and could go on forever.
 But we will leave some room for your own interpretation.
 Before we jump to the summary, however, we have one last piece of advice.

 We have spoken about the foundation of a lead generation strategy and opportunities presented by HubSpot CRM.
 We also want to share the best practices you should aim to include in your strategy.

 - Experiment with different channels.
 As we’ve said, think outside the box.
 Not with just content formats but also channels you use.

 - Consistency.
 You need to be consistent with the value of your content and creating and pushing the said content live.

 - Automation.
 Streamlining the process as much as possible is beneficial in more ways than adding smart content to emails.

 - Use both: organic and PPC.
 Double the effort, double the result.